ahmetucar1/ahmetucar1/README.md

 👋 Hi there!
-I'm [Your Name] – a passionate tech enthusiast with a background in Management Information Systems.
+I'm Ahmet – a passionate tech enthusiast with a background in Management Information Systems.
 I thrive on solving problems and creating efficient solutions through technology.
 Currently, I'm diving deep into backend development with C# as part of the Patika.Dev Bootcamp.